aridoza/foundational-java/java-basics/computers-and-java-lesson/README.md

 These languages are compiled into an intermediate form called "bytecode," which is similar to the machine code of most platforms.
 In Java, the bytecode executes in an interpreter called a JVM (Java Virtual Machine).
 Such languages are "write once, run anywhere" because they don't generally need to be compiled for each platform.

 In the case of Java, there's also a JIT (just in time) compiler that inspects the code as it executes.
-Based on those inspections, it makes assumptions that allow it to compile segments of the code directly to machine code, making it blazing fast.
+Based on those inspections, it makes assumptions that allow it to compile segments of code directly to machine code, making it blazing fast.

 ### What's the Big Deal About Java?

 Java was originally designed as an embedded language, intended to control devices like refrigerators and clocks.
-Since it was platform independent, it took off more as a service-side development environment for building client-server tools.
+Because it was platform independent, it took off more as a server-side development environment for building client-server tools.
 Years later, Java found its way back to its original roots and became an embedded language, popular in IoT (internet of things) devices.

 Here are a few reasons why Java is the most popular language for server-side development: